 After a lazy hour enjoying the view – plus my fastest shower ever (50mph) – I make my way to the dining car for breakfast.
 No reservation needed for this, but community seating is still in effect.
 I’m joined by a retired couple who, in one of those small world phenomena, are from Reading, England – practically the next town over from where I live.
 Breakfast is the only meal you don’t repeat on the Coast Starlight, so some hard decisions had to be made regarding the menu.
 But the scrambled eggs and biscuit with a side helping of three applewood smoked bacon rashers seemed a good choice, even if it meant foregoing the French toast.

 We work our way along the shores of a series of bays – Grizzly, Suisun, San Pablo, San Francisco – with a mix of scenery both natural and urban as we tick off additional stops: Davis, Martinez, Emeryville, Oakland.
 In the latter we seem to be literally driving down the street on approach to Jack London Square station.
 This is an experience I’ve had in Canada too, but, like track-level access, seems utterly foreign after years on carefully segregated British rails.
-Whilst we have a few tram systems that share their route with roads, they’re nothing like the scale of this train – and here’s how it looks when freight is passing through Oakland:
+Whilst we have a few tram systems that share their route with roads, they’re nothing like the scale of this train.

 It’s somewhat overcast as we make our way through the wetlands of the Don Edwards National Wildlife Refuge, but the clouds have lifted when we reach San Jose at 10:15.
 This is a service stop, which makes for a pleasant – it’s not yet overly hot – opportunity to stretch legs and get a few lungsful of fresh air (or deliberately unfresh air, for the smokers).
 It takes fifteen minutes to collect new passengers and supplies, so I’m also able to grab some pictures of the equipment in rather better light than Seattle or Portland.